Planning for Baby

 • Diabetes screens

-Go to regular dental visits
+Go to routine dental visits

 Making sure your teeth and gums are in good shape is key before you become pregnant.
 Keeping your teeth and gums healthy while pregnant can become a challenge.
-This happens for reasons you can’t control during pregnancy, like vomiting (which erodes your tooth enamel) and the bones around your teeth becoming looser.
+This happens for reasons you can’t control when you are pregnant, like morning sickness.
+Going to your visits before you become pregnant is a vital step.

 If you are a smoker, it’s best to quit smoking before getting pregnant.
 Smoking during pregnancy can cause many problems for your baby, such as: